HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

 Looking at the curve of the fast proportions, the shape is quite different from that of FCP.
 There are very few websites that have a fast TTFB greater than 75%, while more than half are below 25%.

 Let's apply a TTFB speed label to each website, taking inspiration from the PSI methodology used above for FCP.
-If a website serves fast TTFB to 75% or more user experiences, it's labelled as **fast**.
+If a website serves fast TTFB to 75% or more user experiences, it's labeled as **fast**.
 Otherwise, if it serves **slow** TTFB to 25% or more user experiences, it's slow.
 If neither of those conditions apply, it's **moderate**.

 <figure id="fig10">
   <iframe aria-labelledby="fig10-caption" width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSQlf3_ySLPB5322aTumUZhbVGdaUdkmi1Hs4bYuO3Z1kqM4xspx7REbwXukwPd_tsOSg6oImzpYLM9/pubchart?oid=926985367&amp;format=interactive"></iframe>